vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/working/vimbook.md

 - Large volume air can also outline bowel wall against intraluminal air

-- Bowel wall shouldn’t have gas (pneumatosis)
+- Bowel wall shouldn't have gas (pneumatosis)

 - Liver gas can be pneumobilia (prior ERCP/stent) or portal venous gas (from ischemic bowel)